jefersonbrzcosta/calendar-lib/README.md

 - Configure mobile friendly;
 - Prepare for export as a lib (accept configuration object);

 Bugs: Edit event not working...
 Delete event not closing the modal;

+- Create Button component shared;
+- Create the UI for events components as shared;